 The deep learning models that perform well are big in size.
 However, the bigger the model, the more storage space it needs, making it difficult to deploy on resource-constrained devices.
 Moreover, a bigger model means a higher inference time and more energy consumption during inference.
 While these models have achieved great results in the lab, they aren’t usable in many real-world applications.

 That leaves us with one option: reducing the size of the model with AI compression.

 Making a smaller model that can run under the constraints of edge devices is a key challenge.
 It’s also important to do this without compromising accuracy.

 It is just not enough to have a small model that can run on resource-constrained devices.
 It should perform well, both in terms of accuracy and inference speed.

-That’s where model compression techniques come in.
+That’s where model compression or AI compression techniques come in.

-4 Popular Model Compression Techniques
+4 Popular AI Compression Techniques

 As the name suggests, model compression helps reduce the size of the neural network without compromising too much on accuracy.

 The resulting models are both memory and energy efficient.